jhustata/livre/_sources/lab1.md

 Write Stata commands to answer the following questions:

-1. How many total patients are in the dataset? `2000`
+1. How many total patients are in the dataset?
 2. The variable "dx" represents diagnosis and "age" represents patient age.
-How many patients were between the ages of 50 and 60 and had diabetes as their primary diagnosis at the time of transplant? `29`
+How many patients were between the ages of 50 and 60 and had diabetes as their primary diagnosis at the time of transplant?
 3. The variable *wait_yrs* represents the amount of time a patient spent on the transplant waitlist prior to transplant.
-How many patients waited longer than 5 years for a transplant? `214`
+How many patients waited longer than 5 years for a transplant?
-4. What is the age, race (variable: *race*), and Hepatitis C status (variable: *rec_hcv_antibody*) of patient with ID=493?  `75/1 (white) / negative`
+4. What is the age, race (variable: *race*), and Hepatitis C status (variable: *rec_hcv_antibody*) of patient with ID=493?
-5. What are the mean ages at transplant for male and female recipients? (<u>Hint</u>: consider *tab*, *sum*) (Variable: *gender* 0=Male, 1 = Female). `50.96; 49.52`
+5. What are the mean ages at transplant for male and female recipients? (<u>Hint</u>: consider *tab*, *sum*) (Variable: *gender* 0=Male, 1 = Female).

 ## Part 2

 6. Generate a variable called *age_categories* that is 0 for children (ages<18), 1 for adults (18-60), and 2 for senior citizens (>60).
-What is the mean number of years patients spent on the waitlist in each age group? (<u>Hint</u>: consider *tab*, *sum*)  `0.71y; 2.48y; 2.27y`
+What is the mean number of years patients spent on the waitlist in each age group? (<u>Hint</u>: consider *tab*, *sum*)
 7. Type the command *describe* to see a list of all variables.
 Which ones don't have a variable label?
 Write code to give a variable label to all variables that don't yet have one.
-Then run describe again to show the labeled variables.  `Any description is fine`
+Then run describe again to show the labeled variables.
 8. Variable "abo" represents blood type and is coded as 1=A, 2=B, 3=AB, 4=O. Variable "prev" represents whether the patient has had a previous transplant and is coded 0=No, 1=Yes.
 Create a value label for "prev" that labels .
 Put the command tab abo prev in your script, to produce the following output (with xxxx filled in):

            |    Prev Kidney Tx